 - 21. The Welsh Ministers are, under section 79 of GOWA 2006, subject to a duty to make a sustainable development scheme setting out how they propose to promote sustainable development, GOWA 2006 does not provide a definition of sustainable development. - 22.
 Prior to the Welsh Government and the National Assembly for Wales being established as separate institutions under GOWA 2006, the National Assembly for Wales was subject to the duty to make a sustainable development scheme under section 121 of the Government of Wales Act 1998. - 23.
-Since 1998 there have been three sustainable development schemes published in response to this duty:

-Learning to Live Differently - the Sustainable Development Scheme of the National Assembly for Wales, 2000.

-Starting to Live Differently - the Sustainable Development Scheme of the National Assembly for Wales, 2004.

-One Wales: One Planet - the Sustainable Development Scheme of the Welsh Assembly Government, 2009 ('the 2009 scheme').

-24. In addition to making a sustainable development scheme, GOWA 2006 requires the Welsh Ministers to:

-publish an annual report on how the proposals set out in the scheme were implemented during the previous financial year; publish, in the year following a general election, a report containing an assessment of how effective their proposals have been in promoting sustainable development.
+Since 1998 there have been three sustainable development schemes published in response to this duty: - Learning to Live Differently the Sustainable Development Scheme of the National Assembly for Wales, 20006. - Starting to Live Differently the Sustainable Development Scheme of the National Assembly for Wales, 20047. - One Wales: One Planet the Sustainable Development Scheme of the Welsh Assembly Government, 20098 ('the 2009 scheme'). - 24.
+In addition to making a sustainable development scheme, GOWA 2006 requires the Welsh Ministers to: - publish an annual report on how the proposals set out in the scheme were implemented during the previous financial year; - publish, in the year following a general election, a report containing an assessment of how effective their proposals have been in promoting sustainable development. - 25.
+On 23 June 2014 the Welsh Government published its Sustainable Development Annual Report covering the period 2013-14.
+This is the 14th annual report published under this duty.
+The latest effective review, of the three undertaken in accordance with this duty, was completed in December 2011.9 - 26.
+The 2009 scheme includes indicators which support the duty by measuring progress, with a statistical update of the indicators being published annually.
+These indicators consist of a small number of headline indicators which, when considered collectively, are intended to give a high-level view of progress towards a sustainable Wales.
+These headline indicators are supported by a further suite of indicators that measure more specific issues related to sustainable development.

+One Wales: One Planet (2009)

+27. In One Wales: One Planet (2009), a definition of sustainable development in Wales is provided.
+This definition regards sustainable development as the process of development that leads, over time, to a Wales that is economically, socially and environmentally sustainable.
+The outcome of this is to secure the long term economic, social and environmental well-being people and communities.

+Sustainable development in Wales

+Sustainable development means enhancing the economic, social and environmental wellbeing of people and communities, achieving a better quality of life for our own and future generations in ways which: -

+- promote social justice and equality of opportunity; and - -enhance the natural and cultural environment and respect its limits using only our fair share of the earth's resources and sustaining our cultural legacy.

+Sustainable development is the process by which we reach the goal of sustainability.